Compressed decision problems in hyperbolic groups: Compressed words and the compressed word problem

 A \emph{cut program} over $\Sigma$ is a tuple $\calG = (V, S, \rho)$, with $V$ and $S$ as in Section~\ref{sec-SLP-def}, and where we also allow, as right-hand sides for $\rho$, expressions of the form $B[i:j]$, with $B \in V$ and with $i \leq j$.
 We again require $\rho$ to be acyclic.
 When $\rho(A) = B[i:j]$ we define

 with the cut operator $[i:j]$ as defined in Section~\ref{sec-notation}.
+Note that this is only well-defined if $0 \leq i \leq j \leq |\eval(B)|$.
+This condition will be always ensured in the rest of the paper.
 The \emph{size} of a cut program $\calG$ is the sum of the bit-lengths of the right-hand sides; as usual all natural numbers are written in binary.